REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Experiments

+\textbf{Visual Grounding Capability Before and After Training.} We evaluate the visual grounding performance of our models on $\mathcal{D}_{\text{BoxEval}}$.
+As shown in Figure~\ref{fig:analyes2}(a), we find that GRPO training significantly enhances localization capabilities, boosting mIoU by \textbf{+0.11} and \textbf{+0.15} for the 4B and 8B models, respectively.
+Furthermore, we analyze the relationship between grounding precision and evaluation accuracy.
+The results reveal a strong positive correlation (Pearson $r=0.8773$) between grounding accuracy and alignment scores (Figure~\ref{fig:analyes2}(b)), confirming that precise visual reasoning directly contributes to more accurate alignment evaluation.

-\textbf{Component-Wise Error Propagation Analysis.}To investigate how errors propagate from visual grounding to downstream reasoning, we conducted a study on the 2.5K box-annotated subset.
+\textbf{Visual Grounding Error Propagation Analysis.}To investigate error propagation from visual grounding to downstream reasoning, we conducted a detailed analysis using $\mathcal{D}_{\text{BoxEval}}$.
 Specifically, to ensure metric reliability, we manually verified the reasoning traces to identify hallucinations.
 As detailed in Table \ref{tab:error_propagation}, \textit{Misleading Grounding} (MIoU < 0.5) triggers severe error propagation, spiking the reasoning hallucination rate to \textbf{46.2\%} and drastically dropping alignment accuracy to \textbf{76.3\%}.
 This confirms that incorrect visual cues actively mislead the reasoning process.
 In contrast, our \textbf{Strict Grounding Strategy} acts as a safety mechanism by suppressing low-confidence predictions, effectively shifting high-risk samples to \textit{Global Reasoning}.
 This fallback mechanism significantly reduces hallucinations to \textbf{14.7\%} and recovers alignment accuracy to \textbf{81.2\%}, demonstrating that relying on global context is far superior to reasoning based on erroneous visual evidence.

-\textbf{Impact of Continuous vs. Binary Rewards on GRPO Training.} To investigate the impact of reward formulation on GRPO training, we compare two designs of element-level reward for Qwen2.5-VL-3B-Instruct.
-The first is a binary reward, where each element is assigned 1 if the alignment prediction is correct and 0 otherwise.
-The second is a continuous reward, calculated as the absolute difference between the model’s predicted alignment score, bounded within $[0,1]$, and the corresponding ground-truth label.
-As shown in Figure~\ref{fig:element_reward}, training with continuous rewards yields a more stable optimization process and outperforms binary rewards by 2.2\% in accuracy on the EvalMuse-40K benchmark.
-We attribute this improvement to the finer-grained feedback provided by continuous rewards.
-In particular, continuous rewards lead to smoother reward landscapes and more reliable policy updates, especially during early training when binary signals are often sparse or uninformative.